Robust discrete complex analysis: A toolbox: Surgery technique

-\begin{itemize} \item first, we prove (\ref{ZaZbSufficient}) assuming that both $\ZRWsign_A,\ZRWsign_B$ are bounded above by some absolute constant (roughly speaking, this means that $x$ and $y$ are ``not too close'' to both $A,B$), in some sense this is the most conceptual step which is based on discrete cross-ratios techniques developed in Sect.~\ref{Sect:XYandZ}; \item second, we use discrete cross-ratios techniques once again to show that, indeed, one has $\ZRWsign_A,\ZRWsign_B\le\const$, if $k\asymp 1$ (in particular, this implies (i)); \item last, we analyze general case in (ii) by starting with $k=1$ and then increasing it until $\ZRWsign_A$ becomes $\asymp 1$, which, as we show, cannot happen before $k\asymp \ZRWsign^{-1}$. \end{itemize}
+The rest of the proof is divided into three steps: \begin{itemize} \item First, we prove (\ref{ZaZbSufficient}) assuming that both $\ZRWsign_A,\ZRWsign_B$ are bounded above by some absolute constant (roughly speaking, this means that $x$ and $y$ are ``not too close'' to both $A,B$).
+In some sense this is the most conceptual step, based on discrete cross-ratios techniques from Section~\ref{Sect:XYandZ}. \item Second, we use discrete cross-ratios once again to show that, indeed, one has $\ZRWsign_A,\ZRWsign_B\le\const$ if $k\asymp1$ [in particular, this implies (i)]. \item Finally, we analyze general case in (ii) by starting with $k=1$ and then increasing it until $\ZRWsign_A$ becomes $\asymp1$, which, as we show, cannot happen before $k\asymp\ZRWsign^{-1}$. \end{itemize}

-{\bf Step 1.
-The proof of (\ref{ZaZbSufficient}) under assumption $\bm{\ZRWsign_A,\ZRWsign_B\le \const}$.} In this case Theorem~\ref{Thm:ZlogYestim} guarantees that $\xYsign_A,\xYsign_B\le\const$ as well, and Remark~\ref{Rem:XY(Z)comparable} says that
+\emph{Step} (1) \emph{The proof of} (\ref{ZaZbSufficient}) \emph{under assumption} $\ZRWsign_A,\ZRWsign_B\le\const$.
+In this case Theorem~\ref{Thm:ZlogYestim} guarantees that $\xYsign_A,\xYsign_B\le \const$ as well, and Remark~\ref{Rem:XY(Z)comparable} says that